 Burping your baby doesn’t have to be a complicated matter!
 In fact, there are many burping positions and techniques to try with your little one.
 Some babies will prefer one method over another.
 There are three basic positions for burping a newborn:

 - Over your shoulder: With a firm grip, hold the baby against your shoulder, with one hand under his bottom.
 Gently pat or rub his back until he burps.

 - Facedown: Position your baby so he is lying face-down across your lap, with his stomach resting on one of your legs.
 While maintaining a secure grip on your baby, gently pat or rub his back until he burps.

 - Sitting up (with your support): Although newborns can’t sit on their own, you can hold your baby in a sitting position, with a hand gently under his neck and chin.
 Make sure your baby is slightly leaning forward, and pat or rub his back with the other until he burps.
 This position is very effective at releasing air!

 Just when should you burp your newborn?
-If you are bottle feeding breast milk or formula, be sure to pause at least once or twice during the feeding to try burping your baby.
+If you are bottle-feeding breast milk or formula, be sure to pause at least once or twice during the feeding to try burping your baby.
 If you are breastfeeding, make a point to switch breasts in the middle of a feeding, and burp your baby between sides.
-If you newborn prefers to eat from one breast only during a feeding, gently place your finger inside the corner of baby’s mouth to unlatch her, take a break to burp her, and then allow her to latch again.
+If your newborn prefers to eat from one breast only during a feeding, gently place your finger inside the corner of the baby’s mouth to unlatch her, take a break to burp her, and then allow her to latch again.